Emulsifiers: That's why your skin feels tight after cleansing

 If the skin on the face is taut, the first impulse is to apply lotion.
 For many, the first choice is creams with soothing fats to make the uncomfortable feeling go away.
 At the same time, they usually contain a lot of moisture, because that's just what's missing.
 In principle, the combination of fats and water is also correct.
 The problem lies in the fact that both substances need a kind of coupler to bond with each other, the so-called emulsifiers.

 The emulsifier turns oil and water into an emulsion that feels good and absorbs quickly.
-A dream team you could mean.
+You could mean a dream team.
 But the emulsifiers have a catch: Once they get on the skin, they can't stop pandering.

 While the nourishing substances of the cream have long since been absorbed, the emulsifiers are stored in the skin and diligently continue to combine fats and water.
-Since there is no more cream, they resort to what is left and couple the skin's own fats with water that comes on your skin, for example when showering or washing your hands.
+Since there is no more cream, they use what is left over and couple the skin's own fats with water that comes on your skin, for example when showering or washing your hands.

 This is how the skin's own fats are released from your skin barrier and are gradually washed away, the so-called wash-out effect.
 You are probably already familiar with this phenomenon: Do you often put lotion on your hands and are surprised that they are still so dry?
 Et voilà.